mack-gallagher/react_express_chess_server/README.md

 The chess server should currently be bug-free; if you find a bug, please message me on GitHub!

+## Technologies Used

+- JavaScript
+- Node.js
+- Express.js to set up multiple routers
+- cors library to enable same-origin access
+- sqlite3 to store chessboard and auth state
+- jasonwebtokens [jwt library] for auth

 ## Usage

 To connect with and use the server, have a friend open the [frontend](https://github.com/mack-gallagher/react_express_chess_frontend) and separately open your own frontend instance.
 Then, both of you should click [Play].
 After that, you should see a chessboard.